Francisco I. Madero: Family background

 Unusually for a Mexican landowner, many of whom stayed close to home, the patriarch Evaristo traveled to Europe, as did Francisco's father.
 Francisco's father was interested in the increasingly popular philosophical movement of spiritism, founded by Allan Kardec, and subscribed to the La Revue Spirite and the Société Parisienne d'Études Spirites, whilst completing his studies at the École Commercial in Antwerp (Belgium).
-Back in Mexico, he hired Thomas Edison, to electrify his hacienda and neighboring town of Parras.
-Young Francisco was sent to Paris to study business, alongside his brother Gustavo, and became a devotee of spiritism himself.
+Back in Mexico, he hired Thomas Edison to electrify his hacienda and neighboring town of Parras.
+Young Francisco was sent to Paris to study business alongside his brother Gustavo and became a devotee of spiritism himself.
 He wrote extensively about spiritism in his diaries.
 "He was searching for ethical connections between Spiritualism and the Christian Gospels.
-'I have no doubts that the moral transormation I have experienced is due to my becoming a medium.'"
+'I have no doubts that the moral transformation I have experienced is due to my becoming a medium.'"

 Francisco I. Madero was the first-born son of Evaristo's first-born son of his first marriage, Francisco Ignacio Madero Hernández and Mercedes González Treviño, and was Evaristo's first-born grandson.
 Young Francisco was the first of his father's eleven children.
 This wealthy and prolific extended family could provide vast resources to young Francisco when he challenged Porfirio Díaz for the presidency in 1910.
-He was a sickly child, and was small in stature as an adult.
+He was a sickly child and was small in stature as an adult.
 It is widely believed that Madero's middle initial, I, stood for Indalecio, but according to his birth certificate it stood for Ignacio.
 On the birth certificate, Ignacio was written with the archaic spelling of Ygnacio.

-After winning election to the presidency in 1911, Francisco confirmed his uncle Ernesto Madero Farías, from his grandfather's second marriage, as his Minister of Finance (post which he had since the previous presidency), which was used to accuse him of nepotism.
+After winning election to the presidency in 1911, Francisco confirmed his uncle Ernesto Madero Farías, from his grandfather's second marriage, as his Minister of Finance (a post which he had since the previous presidency), which was used to accuse him of nepotism.
 Francisco was close to his brother Gustavo A. Madero as a trusted advisor when president.
-His brother Gustavo was murdered during the coup that overthrew Francisco to the presidency.
+His brother Gustavo was murdered during the coup that overthrew Francisco from the presidency.
 His brothers Emilio, Julio, and Raúl fought in the Mexican Revolution.

-Although Francisco I. Madero's marriage to Sara Pérez was childless and there are no direct descendants of his line of the Maderos, the descendants of Evaristo Madero make up some of Mexico's most influential families to this day.
+Although Francisco I. Madero's marriage to Sara Pérez was childless and there are no direct descendants of his line of the Maderos, the descendants of Evaristo Madero make up some of Mexico's most influential families today.
 Thus, young Francisco was a member of an extended and powerful northern Mexican clan with a focus on commercial rather than political interests.